codeforamerica/open311_java/README.md

 git clone --recursive https://github.com/codeforamerica/open311_java.git cd open311_java

+# Make sure you have the last version of the submodule
+git submodule foreach git pull origin master

 # The following commands are independent.
 Execute which you need (probably the last one).
 # Compile the project (and download dependencies)
 mvn compile